dps923/winter2020/graded-work/assign4-professor.md

 > Tip:
 > The data source for this food list must be a fetched results controller (frc).
 > Later, we'll be adding items to the list, and the frc will easily enable the list update task.
+> [Here's a reminder](notes/core-data-multi-entities#fetch-requests) about the way to think about building this frc.

 At this point, your food consumed list may look something like this: